GLF Schools

 Nature of Law and the English Legal System - General review and continued application to 5, 10 and 30 mark questions.
 Access to Justice and legal funding, and the role of Judges.

 Criminal Liability - Specific and General Defences.
-Self Defence and Insanity.
+Self Defence and Insanity

 Tort Liability:

-Land Tort - R v Fletcher
+Land Tort - Rylands v Fletcher

 The defences of Contributory Negligence and consent.